wordofwarning/wordofwarning.org/current/2018-springsummer/hazardshadowgirl/index.md

 *Presented by* Word of Warning *+* Proud & Loud Arts

 ### Saturday 4 August 2018, 12noon-4.15pm
-Shadowy figures move silently through the city streets of central Manchester: playing, questioning, exploring visibility + vulnerability…<br>Now that it's over, see [images](/galleries/2018-hazard) from the event, or read an article in <a href="http://www.mancunianmatters.co.uk/content/100877589-its-bird-its-plane-its-shadow-girl-manchesters-very-own-superhero-makes-presence" target="_blank">Mancunian Matters</a>.
+Shadowy figures move silently through the city streets of central Manchester: playing, questioning, exploring visibility + vulnerability…

+Now that it's over, see [images](/galleries/2018-hazard) from the day of the event, read an article in <a href="http://www.mancunianmatters.co.uk/content/100877589-its-bird-its-plane-its-shadow-girl-manchesters-very-own-superhero-makes-presence" target="_blank">Mancunian Matters</a>, or listen to a podcast by <a href="http://soundcloud.com/crossstchapel/cross-street-podcast-shadowgirl-17-aug-2018" target="_blank">Cross St Chapel</a>.

 #### Event Details
 Date: Saturday 4 August 2018, starting at 12noon / 1.45pm / 3.30pm